Jaimilit/CrossFit/README.md

 For this project I used GitHub

-The live link can be found here - https://jaimilit.github.io/Portfolio-One/contact_us.html
+The live link can be found here - (What is CrossFit?) [https://jaimilit.github.io/Portfolio-One/contact_us.html]

 ## Credits